Pomax/are-we-flying/docs/index.md

 - Load up a plane mid-flight and see what the checkboxes do!
 And of course,
 - look at what happens when you shut down MSFS, and what happens when you shut down the API server _before_ you shut down the web client.

 So, on the one hand: _that was a LOT of work just to check some boxes_!
-But the upside is that with all of that work out of the way, we're done in terms of "making sure we have up to date information to work with": all we need to do is call the `update` function from now on, and that's going to make things like visualizations or autopilot code a lot easier.
+But the upside is that with all of that work out of the way, we're done in terms of "making sure we have up to date information to work with": all we need to do is call our flight information `update` function on the server side, and hook into our Plane's `updateState` function on the browser side from now on, and that's going to make things like running autopilot code and showing flight visualizations a lot easier.

 And speaking of visualizations...

 ## Putting our plane on the map

-Even with all that work done, we still only implemented page code that lets us answer the question list, but that's hardly the only thing we'll want to see on our page.
+Even with all that work done, we've still only implemented page code that lets us answer a bunch of questions, but that's hardly the only thing we'll want to see on our page.
 Let's add something that let's us actually see something _cool_ on our webpage: let's set up a [Leaflet](https://leafletjs.com/) map that we can put our plane on, so we can see ourselves flying around on a map.

 Step one: some HTML to make that work: